IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/validation.md

 ### Configure via template-driven configuration

-We extend some of the {Platform} Forms validator directives to directly work with the `IgxColumn`.
-The same validators are available as attributes to be set declaratively in `igx-column`.
+We extend some of the {Platform} Forms validator directives to directly work with the grid's columns.
+The same validators are available as attributes to be set declaratively in Razor.
 The following validators are supported out-of-the-box:
 - required
 - min
 - max